 - Think of ten active things you can do with your parents.

 - Do you believe exercise is important?
 How can you implement this belief in your life?

 Writing assignments can be such fun when kids can share their personal experiences, especially when they’re an every day activity.
 I hope you enjoyed this wonderful list of physical education writing prompts and use them with your kids!

-- How to Journal for Kids
+- 36 How to Journal Ideas for Kids

-- Writing About Sports Journaling Ideas
+- 40 Great Writing about Sports Ideas

 No matter what part of the school year it is, you’ll find tons of ideas for student journals – from short story ideas to lesson plans, we’ve got you covered!

 If you enjoyed these Physical Education Writing Prompts,

 please share them on Facebook, Twitter, and/or Pinterest.